patrickroberts/suspense-service/README.md

 </details>

 <details>
-<summary>Other problems</summary>
+<summary>Other solved problems</summary>

-[Concurrent Mode] introduces some UI patterns that are difficult to achieve with the existing approach.
+[Concurrent Mode] introduces some UI patterns that were difficult to achieve with the existing approach.
 These patterns include [Transitions] and [Deferring a value].
 </details>

 ## Installing